myownconference/mywebinar-locales-go/README.md

-# mywebinar-locales-go
-⚩ Locales for MyOwnConference webinar room
+# Locales for MyOwnConference webinar room